 The attempt to murder section, known as Section 307 IPC or IPC 307 Section, defines the act of attempting to murder and its corresponding punishments.

 According to Section 307 of the Indian Penal Code, anyone who commits an act with the intent or knowledge that, if he or she caused death by that act, he or she would be guilty of murder and shall be punished with imprisonment of either description for a term that may extend to ten years, and shall also be liable to fine; and, if they cause harm to any person by that act, they shall be subject to either life imprisonment or such other punishment as is deemed appropriate.

-An attempt to commit a crime under Section 302 of the IPC is an offense of attempted murder.
+An attempt to commit a crime under Section 302 of the IPC is an offence of attempted murder.
 In accordance with Section 302, the criminal knowingly causes the death of any person, but in accordance with Section 307, the offender attempts to murder someone but is unsuccessful as long as they have the purpose of killing or knowledge that the conduct may cause death.